-- Could the matter be dealt with by another organisation, for example a pharmacy or an opticians.
-Please see the practice’s The Right Service at the Right Time though be aware that many of these services will also be changing their access arrangements.
+Please see the practice’s The Right Service at the Right Time page, though be aware that many of these services will also be changing their access arrangements.

 For those of you who do contact the practice our Patient Services Advisors will take your details and check what your query is about.
 If you potentially need to be seen, they will check:

 - If you have any cough, fever or other respiratory symptoms;

 - If you have had contact with a confirmed COVID case.